arne-schroppe/dash/README.md

 ## Examples

-See the `examples` folder for examples how to use Dash
+See the "examples" folder for examples of how to use Dash